jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

   ],
 )

-With this technique of "Agnostic Runtime" the Floresta node can fit or can easily modified to fit in any device if the "Main runtime" can be a problem.
-For more "portable" devices, the use of `smol-rs` can be a good fit and will need less work to implement it in the project than if the project was using only `Tokio` or `Async-std`.
+With this technique of "Agnostic Runtime" the Floresta node can fit or can easily be modified to fit in any device if the "Main runtime" can be a problem.
+For more low-end devices and environments with scarce computing resources, the use of `smol-rs` can be a good fit and will need less work to implement it in the project than if the project was using only `Tokio` or `Async-std`.

 Depending on Mentor's will or ideas, the Agnostic Runtime code design and technique can be changed before the implementation.

-Time expectation to implementation: #strong[\( 1 - 2 weeks).]
+Time expectation of implementation: #strong[\( 2 - 3 weeks).]

 == Code versioning planning <code-versioning-planning>

 Code Versioning can help to decrease the implementation time and prevent errors since a good definition of the work objetives.
 #figure(
   grid(
-      columns: 2,     // 2 means 2 auto-sized columns
+      columns: 2,
       figure(
         image("Versioning_without_agnostic.svg", width: 54%),
         caption: [ Versioning representation without Agnostic runtime.],